Bamaga: Education

 Northern Peninsula Area State College is a government primary and secondary (Kindergarten-12) school for boys and girls.
 In 2018, the school had an enrolment of 634 students with 69 teachers (68 full-time equivalent) and 34 non-teaching staff (24 full-time equivalent).
 It includes a special education program.
 The college has its Bamaga senior campus at Sagaukaz Street.
 Its Bagama junior campus is at Anu Street.
 The college has a second junior campus in the town of Injinoo.

 The Cape York Campus, a technical and further education (TAFE) college, has been established at Bamaga.
 The campus provides a wide range of tutorial courses including seamanship and other courses.

 Northern Peninsula Area Regional Council operates an Indigenous Knowledge Centre at HACC Centre Building in Adidi Street, Bamaga.

 Media

-Radio stations that broadcast to the town are ABC Far North, Star 102.7, Hit103.5 and Red Dust Country FM, is a Aboriginal-owned community radio station which broadcast from the town.
+Radio stations that broadcast to the town are ABC Far North, Star 102.7, Hit103.5 and Red Dust Country FM, is an Aboriginal-owned community radio station which broadcast from the town.

 Bamaga is served by five television stations, three commercial television stations (WIN Television, Seven Queensland and Network 10) which are regional affiliates of the three Australian commercial television networks (10, Seven and Nine), and public broadcasters the ABC and SBS services.

 Local newspaper is served by the Cape York Weekly which covers the town.